Dr-Rahul-Vaghela-Music/website/README.md

+Tunecore is not the part of Dr Rahul Vaghela Music or Rahul Shailesh Vaghela I have two youtube channels one is under gcallofdutygame@gmail.com second is private rahulwaghel101dc@gmail.com never contact on this for official music inquiry though lol these are for fans my professional email is music@drrahulvaghelamusic.com and owner@drrahulvaghelamusic.com

 # New-Data
 Website Codes
 This Is Only Official Website for My Own Music Website directory so whatever you find inside the website including every line of html, css, js codes & all the links to the music files are completely created by me {;) Rahul Shailesh Vaghela} from the blank pages.